 "Mission critical" problems: included deck edge elevator cables and door (hatch) mechanisms.

-When Polyguard’s RG-2400 Corrosion Control Gel demonstrated the ability to solve the elevator and hatch problems, which until then had not been solved, the RG-2400 became a sole specification in the Navy maintenance manual.
+When Polyguard’s Corrosion Control Gel demonstrated the ability to solve the elevator and hatch problems, which until then had not been solved, the gel received a sole specification in the Navy maintenance manual.
 In years since, the gel has spread to other areas, solving corrosion problems for detachable anchor links, cargo and forklift doors, and other areas.
 Click here for more information on products specified by the U.S. Navy.

 After the Navy, some other seriously motivated customers